grlju/webpage/content/post/knights/brdex_corp_knights.md

 global100 <- fullmatch[global100, on = intersect(names(fullmatch), names(global100))]
 ```

 And that is it!
-Now we have a link the [Corporate
+Now we have linked the [Corporate
 Knights](https://www.corporateknights.com/rankings/global-100-rankings/)
 dataset to [WRDS](https://wrds-www.wharton.upenn.edu/) and we can use
 the gvkey identifier to obtain additional information about these